wowpixels/Next-App/README.md

 # Next-App
-Next is a simple to do app
+Next is a simple to do app created with vanilla Javascript and Tailwind CSS.